 Celebrities like Paris Hilton, Nicole Ritchie, Lindsay Lohan, Mel Gibson, Donte Stallworth and Carmelo Anthony have either been arrested, going to rehab, or going to jail because of DUI convictions.

 With public pressure and intense legislation aimed at DUI, the possibility of beating a Miami DUI charge may seem remote.
 If you are concerned about being pulled over and charged with a DUI, or have already been charged, a conviction does not have to be in your future.

-	Before you even go out for a drink get a designated driver or have the phone number to a local cab company on your cell phone.
+- Get a designated driver.
+Before you even go out for a drink get a designated driver or have the phone number of a local cab company on your cellphone.
 Bars and restaurants will always call a cab for you.
 Being proactive and using your head can save lives as well as save you money in the long run.

 Don’t Let Police Use Field Sobriety Tests Against You